-To help organisations shift security left, Greg Young, Vice President of Cybersecurity and CorpDev at Trend Micro and Andy Anderson, DataStream CEO and Co-Founder, discuss how IT decision makers can educate the board with a proactive cybersecurity plan.
+To help organizations shift security left, Greg Young, Vice President of Cybersecurity and CorpDev at Trend Micro and Andy Anderson, DataStream CEO and Co-Founder, discuss how IT decision makers can educate the board with a proactive cybersecurity plan.

-Scaling all the way back from his time with Gartner, Young stresses that, when organisations are hit with a cyberattack, it doesn’t come as a surprise to members of their security team.
+Scaling all the way back from his time with Gartner, Young stresses that, when organizations are hit with a cyberattack, it doesn’t come as a surprise to members of their security team.
 This coincides with Trend Micro research revealing that 22% of exploits sold on cybercriminal underground are more than three years old.
 In fact, Young shared that “99% of the vulnerabilities exploited by the end of 2020 will continue to be ones known by security and IT professionals at the time of the incident.”

 Q: Being proactive includes actions like addressing known vulnerabilities found in remote desktop protocol and Microsoft Exchange vulnerabilities.
 Why do you think that they don't get addressed?

 While the common perception outside cybersecurity circles is that performing a backup or executing a patch is straightforward, Young explains that it is not as simple as it seems.
-Due to the fact that the chief information officer (CIO) no longer owns all of the IT, making it difficult to locate everything within an organisation’s environment in order to patch it.
-According to a recent Gartner study, “More applications than ever are purchased and controlled by line-of-business organisations—not by IT.”
+Due to the fact that the chief information officer (CIO) no longer owns all of the IT, making it difficult to locate everything within an organization’s environment in order to patch it.
+According to a recent Gartner study, “More applications than ever are purchased and controlled by line-of-business organizations—not by IT.”

 When it comes to industries that deal with industrial internet of things (IIoT), vulnerabilities may be even tougher to discover.
-This is because organisations that possess a large amount of industrial compute often keep this separated from the IT side.
+This is because organizations that possess a large amount of industrial compute often keep this separated from the IT side.
 A Trend Micro study revealed that approximately only 40% of IIoT companies involve their security-related decision-makers.
 “There's a big wall and they don't want stuff going between that, even the cultures are different on both sides of that.
 So, it's people, it's cultures, it’s the ability to patch findings and this is the hardest stuff to find,” adds Young.

 According to Trend Micro™ Research, 69% of business and technology leaders believe that cybersecurity is entirely or mostly a technology area with little or no linkage to the business.
-This means that an organisation’s board is more likely to oppose the interruption of business than an IT team lagging on applying a patch to a vulnerability.
-As Young explains, “if you sit there and do nothing for many organisations that's indirectly rewarded.”
+This means that an organization’s board is more likely to oppose the interruption of business than an IT team lagging on applying a patch to a vulnerability.
+As Young explains, “if you sit there and do nothing for many organizations that's indirectly rewarded.”